deathbeam/deathbeam.github.io/_posts/2017-04-06-Fuzzy-completion-in-Vim.md

 we are done, do no talk to my father of father of my father of my father ever again.
 Maybe I will post also screenshot later, but now, I won't, but it is great, trust me.

+I will try to write more articles about some cool random stuff I am doing with Vim and Tmux (if I will have time) so stay tuned (or not, whatever).